DIRACGrid/DIRAC/docs/source/DeveloperGuide/AddingNewComponents/Utilities/DErrno/index.rst

   res = func1()
   if not res['OK']:
-      if 'No such file' in res['Message']:
+      if 'Job to reschedule' in res['Message']:
 	  # Handle the error properly

 There is however a much cleaner method which consists in comparing the error returned with an error number, such as ENOENT.